NFDI4Microbiota/MetadataStandards/docs/quick_start.md

 - Does the selected repository allow the intended license/access condition?
 - Does the manuscript Data Availability Statement match the actual repository record?

-For broad licensing background, use the:
+For broad licensing background, see:

 - [NFDI4Microbiota Knowledge Base - License](https://knowledgebase.nfdi4microbiota.de/RDM-Share/licenses.html)
 - [Licensing and access considerations](../docs/licensing_and_access.md)